A Boutique Therapy Practice for Young & Middle-aged Adults in Philadelphia

 You can read more about how out-of-network benefits work on my Out-of-Network Explainer page.
 I’m also happy to talk through it during our consultation, so you can make an informed decision about fit and affordability.

 • Just reach out!
-You can call, email, or send me a message through the site.
-From there, we’ll schedule a free 30-minute video consultation.
+Call, email, or send me a message through the site.
+From there, we’ll schedule a Free 30-minute Video Consultation.
 Finding quality therapy in Philadelphia can be challenging .
 I aim to make these consults feel welcoming, low-pressure, and useful—a chance for you to get a sense of me and how I work, and for us to figure out together if it feels like a good match.